 A mining claim on Federal land gives a mining company exclusive rights to develop the minerals under the claim beginning on the date the mining claim was located.
 Within a mining claim, the surface lands remain open to the public for other multiple uses.

 Miners may locate mining claims/sites to obtain exclusive rights, beginning on the date the valid claim was located, to develop the minerals under the claim.

 A mining claim is located in order to acquire the right to develop the mineral values in a specified area.
 Locating a mining claim requires a discovery of a valuable mineral.
-The claim is to have a substantial monument on each corner and at the discovery point within the mining claim boundaries.
-A certificate of location and map, along with the proper fees must be filed with the BLM Colorado State Office.
+The claim must have a substantial monument on each corner and at the discovery point within the mining claim boundaries.
+A certificate of location and map along with the proper fees must be filed with the BLM Colorado State Office.